Leanse1/Leanse1/README.md

 <details>
  <summary><h3>👨‍💻 My AI Journey</h3></summary>
    I started my coding journey as a naive data analyst with a passion to learn everything I could about data world - pandas, numpy, matplotlib, seaborn.
 And all the while, teaching myself various data science concepts with a dream to deploy my own project, but that soon got overshadowed by my desire to excel in Artificial Intelligence.
 I eventually ended up quitting my internship as a data analyst to pursue AI full-time, and that has been my focus ever since.
 Now I've already taken the leap into AI by diving myself into Deep neural network, ANN, CNN, YOLO and so on .
-I have a desire to get on the AI horse, and fulfill my desire to build  a career in Computer Vision.
-And in order to do that, I will be uploading atleast 1 projects every week here in my github.
+I have a desire to get on the AI horse, and fulfill my desire to build  a career in Computer Vision and in order to do that, I will be uploading atleast 1 project every week here in my github.

 </details>